jones58/MovieListSite/README.md

 # MovieList

 A site about my favourite films, built in Vue, TypeScript and Tailwind and bootstrapped with Vite.

+## Building

+- Designed a Figma prototype.
+- Downloaded my data from Letterboxd in CSV.
+- Converted CSV to JSON and added to project.
+- Imported JSON on my home page and made a for loop through the data, using the "v-for" directive.
+- Used Tailwind to style my content, making sure to keep it responsive.

 ## Project Setup